 Additionally, both the employee and the employer must have consented freely to the employee performing work for the employer on that day.
-The day must not be within 14 days after the day the child was born, if the employee has asked to perform work for the employer on that day.
+The day must not be within 14 days after the day the child was born or adopted, if the employee has asked to perform work for the employer on that day.
 The day must not be within 42 days after the date of birth or adoption of the child if the keeping in touch day is requested by the employer.

 If an employee performs paid work for the purpose of keeping in touch while they are taking unpaid parental leave under the National Employment Standards:

 - the keeping in touch day does not break the continuity of the period of unpaid parental leave, and

 - performing that work does not have the effect of extending the period of unpaid parental leave.

 The PPLAct does not provide any keeping in touch provisions for DAPP recipients who are employees.